coltorapps/builder/docs/src/app/docs/api/create-builder/page.md

 {
   // The key is the name of one of the entities. entityName?: {
+    // The logic for validating the entity's value. validate?: (value, context) => TEntityValue
+    // The logic for computing entity's default value. defaultValue?: (value, context) => TEntityValue | undefined
+    // The logic for determining whether the entity is processable. shouldBeProcessed?: (context) => boolean
     // Determines whether the entity can or cannot have any
     // child entities.
 It can also be an array of entities
     // names for constraining the relationships.